Brief summary of papers

 Here is a talk I gave on this work at BIRS.

-3. Rank 2 Local Systems, Barsotti-Tate groups, and Shimura Curves. in preparation
+3. Rank 2 Local Systems, Barsotti-Tate groups, and Shimura Curves. submitted

 This paper will subsume the second half of my thesis.
 Let X be a smooth projective curve over a finite field whose order is a square.
 We construct a "natural" bijection between (certain) rank 2 local systems on X and (certain) Barsotti-Tate groups on X. We conjecture that both of these "come from" families of abelian varieties; more precisely, we believe they come from families of fake elliptic curves.
 We use this bijection to give a criterion for being a Shimura curve over Fq.
 We also study the field-of-coefficients of compatible systems.
 Other than Abe's recent work, the main new ingredient is a descent-of-scalars criterion for general K-linear Tannakian categories.